mitre-attack/attack-arsenal/adversary_emulation/APT29/Emulation_Plan/Day 2/README.md

 #### 11.A

 1. As non-domain admin user, execute `37486-the-shocking-truth-about-election-rigging-in-america.rtf.lnk` (double click), output will display in terminal
-2. You will now recieve a new, low integrity callback
+2. You will now receive a new, low integrity callback

 ### Step 12 - Fortify Access